 Vatican City is the home of the Pope, the head of the Catholic Church.
-But do you know all the facts about the Vatican Museum?

 This City is actually a sovereign state and with an area of 44 hectares (110 acres) and just 1,000 inhabitants, it’s the smallest in the world.

 They do however possess an extremely large art collection that has been amassed by the Popes over the centuries making it one of the most famous sites in Rome.

 Similar to the art collection of the Louvre in France, the Vatican Museums contain art collections of all sorts, ranging from ancient Roman works to paintings of the Renaissance.

 Let’s check out some facts about the Vatican Museum so you have a clear picture of one of the biggest and most renowned museums in the world.